jalilfahimi/ldapcli/README.md

 ```
 sudo docker-compose down --remove-orphans
 ```
+### Links
+If you are using docker, there is an instance of phpLDAPadmin under http://0.0.0.0:40002 for administrative operations.<br />

 ### Passwords
 See the **passwords.passwd** file for the credentials.<br />

 ### Useful docker commands